All Episodes

 Well, here's the rhetoric again, right?

-You just meant disappeared.
+You just met disappeared.

-That was ridiculous thing to say.
+That is a ridiculous thing to say.

-ICE was told to sit back and and you can't arrest an illegal alien for simply being here legally.
+ICE was told to sit back and you can't arrest an illegal alien for simply being here legally.

 But we're doing the same thing right now that we've done when I started back in 1984.